derykmakgill/website/testbtc.md

 ## 13 January 2009

-Satoshi writes in an email to Dustin Trammel that it was Hal Finney who pointed out to him that Bitcoin could be a "long-odds" investment.
-Although its hard to be sure, the email hints at the possibility that Satoshi was not thinking of Bitcoin as a 'store of value' when he first developed it.
+Satoshi writes in an email to Dustin Trammel that it was Hal Finney who pointed out to him that Bitcoin could be a "long-odds" investment. <span class="footnote"><span class="fnHide"> (Footnote: </span>An alternative version of this email exists on the public mailing lists due to the fact that this email was forwarded by Satoshi with permission from Dustin Trammel.
+For whatever reason though, it does not include the comment about Hal Finney's price predictions.
+That comment comes from Trammel's own archive of his emails which are no longer live on his site.
+It's hard to make much more of it but it is perhaps worth speculating on. <span class="fnHide">)</span></span> Although its hard to be sure, the email hints at the possibility that Satoshi was not thinking of Bitcoin as a 'store of value' when he first developed it.
 He also lays out his vision for bootstrapping Bitcoin as a tool for micropayments in the range of a few cents.

 ```
 Hal sort of alluded to the possibility that it could be seen as a